| Website Home | Beatles Home | Contact Us |

 It was standard practice in 1963 for a band to have a hit record before they could make an album.
 The Beatles were treated no differently.
 They had to have a hit single before they could make their first LP.
 As it turned out, it took them only two records to make the grade.

 Another Lennon/McCartney original, but this one turned into a #1 hit.
-Producer George Martin knew it was a hit as soon as the recording was finished, and started planning what LP they could record to capitalize on it.
+Producer George Martin knew it was a hit as soon as the recording was finished, and started planning to record an LP to capitalize on it.

 George Martin: "Once we had our first number one under our belt with 'Please Please Me', Brian and I worked out a grand plan of campaign.
 A single would be released every three months and an album every six.
 I quickly realized I had to have an album.
 I knew the boys had a big repertoire from the Cavern and from their knowledge of American records.
 I said: 'I'll just record everything you've got.'
 That's how the first album was made.
 We started at ten in the morning and finished at eleven at night.
 We recorded eleven tracks."